maxleee/personal-site/posts/1-events.md

 ## Introduction

 The previous experience for Medicare members and prospects to find events and meetings near them was dated, unaccessible, and hard to use.
-As part of a larger transition into Sitecore CMS, I worked with a team consisting of a UX Researcher and Project Manager to better understand the user's needs and expectations to inform a successful redesign.
+As part of a larger transition into Sitecore CMS, I worked with a team consisting of a UX Researcher, Project Manager, and a client stakeholder to better understand the user's needs and expectations to inform a successful redesign.

 ## Research